30 minutes chill time

-- In a medium bowl, whisk together the flour, cocoa and salt.
+- In a medium bowl, whisk together flour, cocoa, and salt.
 Set aside.

-- Add flour mixture in three parts on low speed.
+- Add flour mixture in 3 parts on low speed.
 Mix just until combined.

 - Divide dough into 2 portions, shape into discs, and wrap in plastic wrap.
 Refrigerate for at least 30 minutes.

 - Preheat oven to 350°F.